chukwuma5/First-work/README.md

     ``CSS
-   (border-colapse) and the (padding). padding and border-collapse; which were both for the spacing(internal) and line around my table section(Those with double lines especially.
+   ('border-colapse') and ('padding').
-   ``
+   ``padding and border-collapse; which were both for the spacing(internal) and line around my table section(Those with double lines especially.

    ## Resources that helped ##
    -For the Colors[https://coolors.co/palettes/trending/blue]